 How to Spot Greenwashing or Fake Zero-Waste Brands (from their websites)

-These are the things I found on FinalSwab’s and EarthSider’s websites that make it clear they’re not real zero-waste companies.
+These are the things I found comparing FinalSwab’s and EarthSider’s websites with LastObject’s website that make it clear the first two aren’t legitimate zero-waste companies.
 This is a checklist of what to pay attention to (before you buy) when you’re wondering whether a brand you’ve found is legit.
 (Regardless of whether it’s a sustainability-focused company.)

 - Grammatical errors.
-EarthSider’s website is full of bad English – which I admit is not a crime!
+EarthSider’s website is full of bad English – which even I can admit is not a crime!
 But it’s something any legitimate company tries really hard to avoid.
 A serious company knows first impressions count, and the more you come back to their site, the more you’ll notice details like grammatical errors in whatever language the site is written.
-Brands that want to be around long-term want to earn your trust and keep you as a returning customer.
-And that won’t happen if the more you pay attention to their site, the less you’ll trust them.
+Brands that want to be around for a long time want to earn your trust and keep you as a returning customer.
+And that won’t happen if the more you pay attention to their site, the less you trust them.

 - A generic email address (like @gmail.com).
-Every serious company has what’s called a “domain email address,” meaning it ends with @CompanyName.com – not @gmail.com, @yahoo.com, etc. (Even my email for this blog is ketti@tiltedmap.com!)
+Every serious company has what’s called a “domain email address,” meaning it ends with @CompanyName.com – not @gmail.com, @yahoo.com, etc. (My email address for this blog is ketti@tiltedmap.com.)
 This isn’t a 100% sure way to prove a company isn’t a scammer (for example, EarthSider has a domain email, while FinalSwab just lists a Gmail account, even though both are counterfeiters).
 But any real company definitely will have a branded email address.

 - Unsubstantiated claims of charitable contributions.
-EarthSider claims to “donate a portion of our profits to causes that support cleaning the environment, such as our ocean and forests,” but gives no specifics.
+EarthSider claims to “donate a portion of our profits to causes that support cleaning the environment, such as our ocean and forests.”
+But they give no specifics.
 (And “cleaning our ocean” – really?)
 I emailed them several times asking for details – which organizations do you support?
 What percentage of your profits do you donate? – and they never responded.

 Any legitimate company would be able answer those questions easily.
 Or at least they would respond and explain why they can’t answer.
 (For example, maybe they support different organizations each month.
 Or if you’re asking about materials, they might respond that it’s a trade secret.)
 But they’ll definitely respond, which brings me to one more thing to watch out for.